Bloomberg file management Internal tool redesign

 Tools: Google Collaboration Suite, Sketch

-UX Deliverables: Research Findings Presentation, Wireframes
+Deliverables: Research Findings Presentation, Wireframes

 Timeline: 3 months